mark-me/mark-me.github.io/_pages/tutorials/raster-maps/raster-maps.md

 published: true
 ---

 Raster maps are a convenient way of plotting data in administrative districts like provinces.
-In this tutorial I show you how you can get a raster map, how you can use it to plot data in it, and how you can 'prettify' it my adding a Google map layer.
+In this tutorial I show you how you can get a raster map, how you can use it to plot data in it, and how you can 'prettify' it by adding a Google map layer.
 The entire script for this tutorial can be downloaded from [here](https://raw.githubusercontent.com/mark-me/mark-me.github.io/master/_pages/snippets-and-tips/graphs/raster-maps.R).

 The rasters can easily be retrieved using the **raster** library.
 Country maps can easily be plotted using het_getData_ function.
 As you might expect, the _country_ parameter in for that function specifies the country you want to view.
 The country parameter should be specified using the ALPHA 3 ISO code, a list of which can be found here: [http://www.nationsonline.org/oneworld/country_code_list.htm](http://www.nationsonline.org/oneworld/country_code_list.htm).
 Getting and plotting the raster can be done executing this code:
 ```r